NextSDS Logo

 Respiratory

 Use with adequate ventilation.
 If there is a requirement for the use of a respiratory protective device, but the use of breathing apparatus (independent of ambient atmosphere) is not required, then a suitable filtering device must be worn.
-The filter class must be suitable for the maximum contaminant concentration (gas/ vapour/aerosol/particulates) that may arise when handling the product.
+The filter class must be suitable for the maximum contaminant concentration (gas/vapour/aerosol/particulates) that may arise when handling the product.
 Recommended: If ventilation is inadequate, use respirator that will protect against organic vapour and dust/mist.
-Refer to standards: AS/NZS 1715 and AS/NZS 1716
+Standards: AS/NZS 1715 and AS/NZS 1716

 Skin/Body